 Extremely large data sets that may be analysed computationally to reveal patterns, trends and associations, especially relating to human behaviour and interactions.

-The rating given to information based on value, sensitivity, privacy, criticality, legal, regulatory, risk and business requirements.
+The rating given to information (or data) based on value, sensitivity, privacy, criticality, legal, regulatory, risk and business requirements.

 The person or organisation that is doing the processing.
-The controller or responsible party determines the purpose (why) and means (how) the personal data is processed.
+The controller determines the purpose (why) and means (how) the personal data is processed.
 In other jurisdictions, a data controller is also referred to as a responsible party.

 Is any freely given, specific, informed and unambiguous indication of the data subject’s wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her.